Larry Lipshultz: Research

 Lipshultz has done research on Male Reproductive Medicine, including Peyronie's disease, hypogonadism, and microsurgery.
 He has published over 450 peer-reviewed manuscripts.
 He was founder of the Society for the Study of Male Reproduction (SSMR) and served as president from 1994-1995.
 In addition, Lipshultz was president of the American Society for Reproductive Medicine from 1999 to 2000.

 Lipshultz has been invited to 10 international and over 220 national conferences, acting as a speaker, moderator, panelist, or course director.
 Lipshultz was the Bruce Stewart Memorial Lecturer at the 2019 American Society for Reproductive Medicine Scientific Congress and Expo and was the keynote speaker at the Chicago Urological Society Annual Meeting in 2020.

 Lipshultz has been awarded research support for 37 projects throughout his career.
 This support helped to further the clinical understanding of Peyronie’s disease, prostate cancer, Sertoli cells, erectile dysfunction, testosterone replacement therapy, and male infertility.

 Books

 In 1999, Lipshultz co-authored Disease of the Testis.
 Fast Facts- Indispensable Guides to Clinical Practice.
 This text provides a comprehensive guide for providers to diagnose and manage the various diseases that can affect the testes.

 Lipshultz was a primary editor of Urology and the Primary Care Practitioner.
 This text is intended to provide information on current diagnostic methods of common urological problems as well as guidance on when a referral to a urologist is appropriate for individuals practicing in a primary care setting.

-Most recently, Infertility in the Male (5th ed.) was published in August 2023 with Lipshultz as a co-editor.
-This work is considered the gold standard as it has up-to-date information for all facets of the rapidly advancing subspeciality of Male Reproductive Medicine and Surgery.
+MMost recently, Infertility in the Male (5th ed.) was published in August 2023 with Lipshultz as a co-editor.
+The book covers a range of topics in male reproductive medicine and surgery.

 To date, Lipshultz has edited 13 books, written 125 book chapters, and 29 editorial comments.